hgminerva/Grants-Program/applications/Humidefi.md

 | **7** | DeFi Modules | 2025 |
 | **8** | PoS/DAO | 2026 |

-- **Total Estimated Duration:** Duration of the whole project (e.g. 2 months)
-- **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), e.g. 2 FTE)
-- **Total Costs:** Requested amount in USD for the whole project (e.g. 12,000 USD).
-Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#level_slider-levels) of funding requested.
-This and the costs for each milestone need to be provided in USD; if the grant is paid out in Bitcoin, the amount will be calculated according to the exchange rate at the time of payment.

 ### Milestone 1 : Humidefi - The Parachain (Research and Development / Hackathons)
 - **Estimated duration:** 12 months
 - **FTE:**  1